mrsonne/hubit/README.md

 ### Wrapping & wiring
 A `hubit` _component_ is a tool from your ecosystem wrapped to comply with cetain `hubit` standards.
 A component

-- _consumes_ certain attributes from the shared input data structure, may _consume_ cetain attributes from the shared results data structure and _provides_ attributes to the shared results data structures.
-The attributes consumed and provided for each component are defined in an _model_ file, which also points to the module where each component is implemented.
+- _consumes_ certain attributes from the shared input data structure,
+- may _consume_ cetain attributes from the shared results data structure, and
+- _provides_ attributes to the shared results data structures.

+The attributes consumed and provided are defined in a _model_ file.

 ### I/O
 in order to respond to a user-query.